BranchyMcBranchface/WeatherflowTempest/README.md

  - Install [rain-gauge-card](https://github.com/t1gr0u/rain-gauge-card) card from Hacs.
  - Install [UV-Index-card](https://github.com/t1gr0u/uv-index-card) card from Hacs.
  - Install [swiss-army-knife-card](https://github.com/AmoebeLabs/swiss-army-knife-card/projects?query=is%3Aopen) card from Hacs.
+ - Add the sensors to your dashboard.
+Some sensors are French translations of the station's states.
+If you use English, you won't need it.
+ -

 ### Captures d'écran